 - Brought Down to Badass: Survives his initial destruction at the hands of Oliver, albeit in a weakened state.
 He is still powerful enough to casually fend off the collective assault of Earth's heroes and grow gigantic.
 He has to be shrunken down to a subatomic level to finally be dealt with.

 - Composite Character: Has the role of the Anti-Monitor from the comic version of the events but has the true name of his New 52 counterpart.
+His status as the embodiment and avatar of the Netherverse who seeks to destroy the positive matter universe and all life is similar to Nekron, from the Blackest Night, who was the primal abyss given form and who sought to destroy all living things with his Black Lanterns.

 - Contrasting Sequel Antagonist: In Elseworlds, Mar Novu in that the latter did what he did to test if the heroes could survive a someone more dangerous than him, while the Anti-Monitor actually wants to destroy all the multiverse.